GrowinScala/Flipper/README.md

 </dependency>
 ```

 For other versions you can access the [maven repository](https://mvnrepository.com/artifact/com.growin/flipper_2.12).
-There you will also find other ways of including Flipper into your project that aren't  SBT or Maven.
+There you will also find other ways of including Flipper into your project without using SBT or Maven.

 <br/>